State Institute of Engineering & Technology, Nilokheri: Tech-Kriti Annual Fest

 The Institute along with its constituent clubs organizes its annual cultural fest Tech-Kriti-Fest.
 It is a Two-day-long event held in May every year.

 Ruksat

 The Institute along with its constituent clubs organizes its farewell program to bid farewell to its final year students.

 Annual Athletic Meet

 Annual Athletic Meet is organized since 2017 in the month of March Every Year.

 Alumni Meet

-Alumni Meet for former students are organised time to time strenthning the Industry and academic bond.
+The faculty members & student representative of Alumni Cell, SIET Nilokheri arranages Alumni Meet for former students and organises interactive sessions.

 Training and Placement Cell

 Training and Placement (T&P) Cell, has the primary aim of helping students to find Summer training, industry intraction visits, internships and find campus placement after completion of UG & PG academic Programme.
 It primarily works as a bridge between the industry and the institute.
 It is a dedicated Cell managing training, internships, and placements under the supervision & Team work of Training and Placement Professor-in-charge Dr. Parveen Kumar Saini.